-The statement of net assets and the statement of activities reflect how the Township did financially during 2006, within the limitations of the cash basis accounting.
+The statement of net assets and the statement of activities reflect how the Township did financially during 2009, within the limitations of the cash basis accounting.
 The statement of net assets presents the cash balances of the governmental type activities of the Township at year end.
 The statement of activities compares cash disbursements with program receipts for each governmental program.
 Program receipts include charges paid by the recipient of the program's goods or services and grants and contributions restricted to meeting the operational or capital requirements of a particular program.
 General receipts are all receipts not classified as program receipts.
-The comparison of cash disbursements with program receipts identifies how each governmental function draws from the Township's general receipts.
+The comparison of cash disbursements with program receipts.